 I used to think rice pilaf got its name from the addition of, what I assumed was “big puffy rice”.
 I had no idea the actual definition of “pilaf”.

-In case you’re curious as well–– pilaf means rice cooked in a broth with seasonings.
-It actually has nothing to do with those big puffy pieces.
+In case you’re curious as well ––pilaf means rice cooked in a broth with seasonings.
+It really has nothing to do with those big puffy pieces.

 what is orzo?